 The Lumen Prize, awarded for the first time in 2008, provides selected students with a $15,000 scholarship to support and celebrate their academic and creative achievements.

 Lumen Scholars work closely with faculty mentors to pursue and complete their projects.
 Efforts include course work, study abroad, research both on campus and abroad as well as during the regular academic year and summers, internships locally and abroad, program development, and creative productions and performances.

 The name for the Lumen Prize comes from Elon’s historic motto, “Numen Lumen,” Latin words for “spiritual light” and “intellectual light.”

 “Jess has found some really wonderful sources in the archives – organizational documents that illustrate how students grappled with what their primary goals should be and how they should deal with incidents of homophobia, letters from trustees who don’t believe the university should even allow a gay student organization to exist, newspaper articles that demonstrate student support and opposition,” Festle said.
 “From Jess’ research, you get a real flavor of UNC and Duke at different times in the late 20th century.

-“Her work is original and her work is relevant.
-Jess is both a talented student of history and a person who is committed to social justice, so she likes learning about things that happened in the past that help us think about how we might approach inequality, discrimination, campus climate, cultural conflicts and misunderstandings.”
+“The work is original and the work is relevant.
+Jess is both a talented student of history and a person who is committed to social justice, learning about things that happened in the past that help us think about how we might approach inequality, discrimination, campus climate, cultural conflicts and misunderstandings.”

-McDonald said she plans to take a year off after her graduation from Elon University in May before pursuing a master’s degree in the field of student affairs in higher education, hopefully at UCLA.
-“I want to focus on diversity and LGBT issues,” she said.
+McDonald plans to take a year off after graduation from Elon University in May before pursuing a master’s degree in the field of student affairs in higher education, hopefully at UCLA.
+“I want to focus on diversity and LGBT issues,” McDonald said.
 “Ideally, I’d like to work in a center somewhere.”